bubbleguuum/toggle-monitor-grayscale/README.md

 ```
 a {
     color: #000000 !important;
+    background-color:transparent !important; /* necessary so link is always readable */
     text-decoration: underline !important;
 }  /* Unvisited link color */

 a:visited {
     color: #7f7f7f !important;
+    background-color:transparent !important; /* necessary so link is always readable */
     text-decoration: underline !important;
 }   /* Visited link color */

 ```

 This will override all sites to make all links underlined (a bit heavy but very visible), unvisited link in full black and visited links in medium gray.